bfalkowski/a2a_weather/README.md

 - Uses Java 17 runtime

 ### Optional: OpenWeatherMap API Key
-To use real weather data instead of mock data:
+The agent works perfectly without an API key using mock data.
+To use real weather data instead:

 ```bash
 # Set your OpenWeatherMap API key